 - 10 Frequently Asked Questions Related to Talking about the Weather in English

 There are many occasions when you can talk about the weather.
 For example, suppose you are standing at a bus stop, waiting in the queue for the bus for more than 15 minutes.
 You can talk to a nearby person about the weather.
 You can change the boring waiting time into a good time with that person’s company.

-Or suppose you want to talk to one of your new colleagues; you certainly can start by talking about the weather as a conversation starter.
+Or suppose you want to talk to one of your new colleagues; you can start by discussing the weather as a conversation starter.
 You can ask about their views on today’s weather or tell them what you think about it too.
 You can now continue or switch the topic too.

 Summing up, you can talk about the weather as a part of a small talk while getting to know each other.
 It can be a great topic as a conversation starter.